RohanAlexander/telling_stories_with_data/_book/02-drinking_from_a_fire_hose.md

 **Key concepts and skills**

 - The statistical programming language R enables us to tell interesting stories using data.
-It is a language like any other, and there is a slow path to mastery.
+It is a language like any other, and the path to mastery can be slow.
+- The framework that we use to approach projects is: plan, simulate, gather, explore, and share.
-- The way to learn is to start with a small project and break down what is required to achieve it into tiny steps.
-Then look at other people's code to work out how you might deal with the steps.
-Copy, paste, and modify their code to achieve each step.
-Do not worry about perfection, just worry about achieving each step.
+- The way to learn R is to start with a small project and break down what is required to achieve it into tiny steps, look at other people's code, and draw on that to achieve each step.
 Complete that project and move onto the next project.
-Rinse and repeat.
-Each project you'll get a little better.
+Each project you will get a little better.
-- The key is to just start actively working each day.
+- The key is to start actively working regularly.
-- The framework that we use is: plan, simulate, gather, explore, and share.
-This provides a foundation that you should use to approach projects.

 **Key libraries**